 Good budget graphics cards were hard to come by just a couple of years ago thanks to the Bitcoin Bubble.
 Today, the demand for graphics cards is, for the most part, back to “normal”.
 This means that it’s now possible to get a graphics card that’s powerful enough to run games at the mainstream standard quality without breaking the bank!

-Any Recommendations? – Mid-range graphics cards are the best “pound for pound” options available today.
+Any Recommendations? – Mid-range graphics cards are the best ”money on the buck” option available today.
 From Nvidia has the trusty GTX1060 cards, while AMD has Radeon RX580 cards – all of them capable of running games AND streaming HD-quality videos when paired with a good processor.
 For 4k gaming, you’ll need at least a GTX1070 or preferably the new RTX2080 cards.

 Because streaming requires running multiple processes at the same time, your PC also needs to have plenty of RAM.
 For the longest time, most gaming rigs have 8 gigabytes of RAM to play with.
 However, as more mainstream games start needing more RAM, it won’t be long until 16GB becomes the new “normal” capacity.